 There are many reasons why you lose hair.
 Your post-surgery hair loss may just coincide with other factors that actually caused the hair fall.

-Nutritional deficiency, genetics, aging, etc. all do play a role in deterring your hair growth.
+Nutritional deficiency, genetics, aging, etc. all do play a role in deterring your normal hair cycle.
 Read our list of why your hair won't grow.

 How to prevent hair loss after surgery?

 Hair loss after surgery can be naturally prevented if one can opt for the following routine:

 - Eat food enriched in proteins, iron, minerals, and essential vitamins.

 - Don't take much stress